renovatebot/renovate/docs/usage/configuration-options.md

 ## branchNameStrict

-By default, Renovate doesn't care about special characters when slugifying the branch name.
+By default, Renovate removes special characters when slugifying the branch name:
-This means that special characters like `.` may end up in the branch name.

-When you set `branchNameStrict` to `true`:

 - all special characters are removed
 - only alphabetic characters are allowed
 - hyphens `-` are used to separate sections

+To revert this behavior to that used in v32 and before, set this value to `false`.
+This will mean that special characters like `.` may end up in the branch name.

 ## branchPrefix